Learn about the latest treatments for chronic heartburn and acid reflux.

 What causes GERD, and why is it a problem?

-Heartburn and indigestion are both common conditions.
-Most people will experience occasional heartburn, often relating to their diet.
-However, if you experience heartburn symptoms twice a week or more, you may have GERD.
+Heartburn and indigestion are both common symptoms, and most people experience occasional heartburn, often relating to their diet.
+However, if you have heartburn symptoms twice a week or more, you may have a more serious degree of GERD.

-GERD is a severe type of acid reflux disease that is caused by a weak lower esophageal sphincter (LES).
-The LES functions like a trapdoor — when the stomach is empty, it opens and lets food in.
+GERD is acid reflux caused by a weak lower esophageal sphincter (LES), which functions like a trapdoor — when the stomach is empty, it opens and lets food in.
 Once the stomach is full, the LES closes to stop acid and bile from leaving the stomach.